jaymspeights/Poet/README.md

 # Poet
-An interpreted programming language and it's interpreter in Python

 In poet, the characters you use don't matter.
 All that matters is the length of words, where a word is any string of symbols excluding any whitespace characters.